-Exercise regularly - Exercise boosts your stress relieving neurotransmitters dopamine, serotonin and endorphins and helps you make new brain cells.
+Exercise regularly - Exercise boosts your stress relieving neurotransmitters dopamine, serotonin, and endorphins and helps you make new brain cells.
 However, don't exercise too much or too hard, as this will harm the brain.

 Live green - Reduce your exposure to mind-altering environmental toxins by using green, non-toxic and natural personal care and household products.

-Get adequate sleep - Make sleep a priority in your life and ensure that you get that eight or nine hours each night.
+Get adequate sleep - Make sleep a priority in your life and ensure that you get those eight or nine hours each night.
 Take brief naps during the day if you come up short some nights.